saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 As you might see, we can't see much on our dashboard.
 This is because we don't have one.

 #### Create a dashboard
 The project from [Carlos Eduardo](https://github.com/carlosedp) has a sweet kubernetes cluster dashboard ready for us to use.
-So let's install that thing.
+So, let's install that thing.

 1. Navigate to your dashboard section `https://grafana.sandrofelder.ch/dashboards`
 2. Click on `Import` and paste [grafana-dashboard.json](https://gist.githubusercontent.com/saendu/d34b4fc0b07ec6d885a32379d4154790/raw/5d83927a4e658a20586123df55fd151286f29d15/grafana-dashboard.json) to `Import via panel json`